FAQ

 The National Board for Respiratory Care (NBRC) evaluates the competence of respiratory therapists.

-CRT and RRT Exams
+What about CRT and RRT Exams?

 - After graduation RT students may take the Therapist Multiple Choice exam which, upon achieving the appropriate cut score, leads to the credential Certified Respiratory Therapist (CRT).